leandroestrada/theMoviesApp/README.md

 Working on:
 -Layout not completly responsive yet, use iPhone 11 for better viewing;
 -Length on FilmDetailViewView;
--Pod FSPagerView for slide between pictures on FilmDetailView
+-Pod FSPagerView for slide between pictures on FilmDetailView.

 Thanks!